LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![SSH Connection](http://127.0.0.1/assets/lab2-8.png)

-### 8. List the Created Instances Using the AWS Console
+### 8. List the Created Instance Using the AWS Console
-The original instance created in steps 1-7 was destroyed overnight, so the instance ID might differ.
+The original instance created in steps 1-7 was destroyed overnight, so I had to run the commands again and the instance ID would differ.
 Here is a screenshot of the sucessfully created instance from the AWS console:

 ![AWS Console](http://127.0.0.1/assets/lab2-9.png)